skrey/yellow-extensions/features/core/README.md

 `CoreTimeFormatMedium` = medium time format, usually 13:37:01
 `CoreTimeFormatLong` = long time format

-The following page status values are supported:
+<a id="settings-status"></a>The following page status values are supported:

 `public` = page is a normal page
-`private` = page is not visible, log in or enter password, requires [private extension](https://github.com/schulle4u/yellow-extensions-schulle4u/tree/master/private)
+`private` = page is not visible, user needs to enter password, requires [private extension](https://github.com/schulle4u/yellow-extensions-schulle4u/tree/master/private)
 `draft` = page is not visible, user needs to log in, requires [draft extension](https://github.com/datenstrom/yellow-extensions/tree/master/features/draft)
 `unlisted` = page is not visible, but can be accessed with the correct link
 `shared` = page is not available, but can be included in other pages
-`ignore` = page is ignored when building a static website

-The following files can be configured:
+<a id="settings-files"></a>The following files can be configured:

 `system/layouts/default.html` = layout file for default page
 `system/layouts/error.html` = layout file for default error page